Nicholas Pyenson: Writing and media

-Pyenson's writing on topics from whales to science and society have appeared in publications such as The New York Times, Scientific American, Smithsonian (magazine), and The Washington Post.
-His work has been the subject of articles in publications including National Geographic, The New York Times, The Wall Street Journal, The New Yorker, NPR and more.
+Pyenson's writing on topics from whales to science and society have appeared in publications such as The New York Times, Scientific American, Smithsonian, and The Washington Post.
+His work has been the subject of articles in publications including National Geographic, The New York Times, The Wall Street Journal, The New Yorker, NPR, and more.

 His book, Spying on Whales: The Past, Present, and Future of Earth's Most Awesome Creatures (Viking Press, 2018) was called “the best of science writing” by noted biologist E. O. Wilson, was positively reviewed by NPR and The New York Times, and was a finalist in 2019 for the Best Young Adult Science Book from the American Association for the Advancement of Science.